MarcoGroenenberg/mendix-BootstrapTreeView/README.md

 The Get data microflow is called for a full or partial build of the tree.
 It receives the widget data entity as parameter and should return a list of the entity specified at the Data entity property.

 ####On click microflow
+Optional.
 The On click microflow is called when a node is clicked and after the setSelection action selects the node.